The singles charts are no more but is this a good thing?

 These DJs were generally selected on their ability to talk utter bollocks incessantly rather than on their musical knowledge and having an interest in or knowledge of music was not really encouraged.
 It was clear that the important element of most Radio 1 shows was the DJ banter between records rather than the records themselves.
 The music was really only there to give the DJs a breather.
 Of course, there were a few exceptions to this rule.
 The great John Peel obviously, Johnny Walker (who eventually left because he got pissed off with this culture), the virtually forgotten but excellent Stuart Henry, Kid Jensen, Paul Gambacini and Alan ‘Fluff’ Freeman with his Saturday Rock Show.
 Those apart, it was a litany of middle-aged guys who loved the sound of their own voices, their funny characters, amusing quizzes, hilarious jingles (What’s that Arnold?) and wacky tabloid news stories.
 But their influence on the singles chart was terrifyingly significant!

-In John Peel’s autobiography “Margrave of the Marshes,‘ he tells a story of being invited to a party at Dave Lee Travis’s huge mansion (they all lived in ‘mansions’ apart from Bruno Brookes who lived in a castle).
+John Peel told a story of being invited to a party at Dave Lee Travis’s huge mansion (they all lived in ‘mansions’ apart from Bruno Brookes who lived in a castle).
 The first thing Peel did when he went to someone’s house was go and have a look at their record collection.
 He spent some time searching from room to room before realising that DLT, the ‘Hairy Monster,’ Pipe Smoker of the Year 1982, self-styled arbiter of pop culture, possessed no records whatsoever or even a sound system.
-I watched one of those excellent Friday night music documentaries on BBC 4 some months ago which showed footage of the Radio 1 panel which selected records for its playlist each week.
-On this panel sat a number of men and women, all over 50 and some well into their 60s and one Dave Lee Travis.
+I watched one of those excellent Friday night music documentaries on BBC 4 some months ago, Charts Britannia, which showed footage of the Radio 1 panel which selected records for its playlist each week.
+On this panel sat a number of men and women, most over 50 and some well into their 60s and one Dave Lee Travis.
 It’s little wonder Peters and Lee, Cliff, Cilla and Des did so well in the charts in these days.
-I once saw Radio 1’s ghastly Steve Wright described in a UK tabloid as a ‘music expert.’
+I once saw Radio 1’s ghastly Steve Wright described in a UK tabloid as a ‘pop expert.’
 That single sentence put me in a bad mood for 3 years.
-(Much more on 70s DJs to come at Genxculture).
+(See The Moronic World of 70s Radio One DJs below).

 That said, the singles charts, the top 50, was an archeological dig of the good, the bad and the hideously ugly.
 And that’s what made them so fascinating.

-The singles charts were a melange of the great, the quite good, the horrendously awful, the bizarre, the inexplicable successes, the shocking, the revelatory, the jaw-dropping weirdness, the utterly amazing and, sometimes creating a frisson of excitement, the banned.
-Take the following randomly selected edition of the NME singles and albums chart of May 22 1976 for example.
-Within this mid-70s chart exists, I would argue, all the above categories of hit single but also offers a revealing template for society at that time as every chart did to varying extents.
+The singles charts were a melange of the great, the quite good, the horrendously awful, the bizarre, the inexplicably successful, the shocking, the revelatory, the jaw-dropping weirdness, the utterly amazing and, sometimes creating a frisson of excitement, the banned.
+Take the following randomly selected, but musically significant, edition of the NME singles and albums chart of May 22 1976 for example.
+Within this mid-70s chart exists, I would argue, all the above categories of hit single but it also offers a revealing template for society at that time as every chart did to varying extents.

 We can quickly bypass the number 1 and 2 singles as little more needs to be written about Abba, other than, as The Guardian‘s Pete Paphides observed accurately, ‘If you don’t like Abba, you don’t like pop.‘ Little also needs to be said about Abba wannabes Brotherhood of Man with their bland and irritating Euro winner Save Your Kisses For Me.
 But it’s the nether regions that always held the greatest interest.
 Have a look a little further down the top 10 and at 9, up a massive 10 places, is Andrea True Connection with the wonderful disco classic, More, More, More.
 For me, this was the quintessential single of that very trashy period we called the mid-70s.
 Now Andrea True was actually a porn star and the publicity pics for her record were a little racy, and taking the record’s lyrical content into account, this was a catchy, beautifully produced, trashy record that epitomised that era.